HugheZ/quick-portfolio/index.md

 In the works, this will be a 3D fractal viewer built in QT Quick, QT3D, and OpenGL.
 Time permitting, I'll also try to port this to HLSL for the Unity engine, though Unity may not handle it well.

+3D fractals are a step more complex than traditional 2D fractals.
+However, 3D surfaces can be made into fractals by some clever mod arithmetic.
+Similarly, infinite tris and vertices can be rendered using a raytracing substitute known as raymarching.
+So long as a distance estimation is known, a 3D fractal with any mutation can be rendered entirely in real-time.
+Big thanks to the [Syntopia](http://blog.hvidtfeldts.net/index.php/2011/06/distance-estimated-3d-fractals-part-i/) blog and [Inigo Quilez](https://www.iquilezles.org/www/index.htm) for help with the maths behind raymarching and 3D fractals.

 ---

 ### School Projects